trust-mfn-berlin/animals-as-objects/vault/theme.taxonomical-orders.md

 [^9]: More on the importance of databases, digitization, and data in [[theme.recording worlds]].
 Also see Leonelli, Sabina, and Niccolò Tempini. _Data journeys in the sciences_.
 Springer International Publishing, 2020. https://doi.org/10.1007/978-3-030-37177-7.

-[^10]: An example of this digitization of taxonomical expertise can be found in the [[Neptune Sandbox Berlin database|material.nsb-database]].
+[^10]: An example of this digitization of taxonomic expertise can be found in the [[Neptune Sandbox Berlin database|material.nsb-database]].

 [^11]: This can be seen in other stories on this website, like that of [[story.archeopteryx]], of [[story.limulus]], of [[story.cycladophora-davisiana]], but also of the [[story.zoological teaching collection]].

-[^12]: A useful example to understand this complex dynamic between taxonomical orders and real-life consequences can be found in the role of zoos and museums in conservation sciences.
-Databases and lists like [[material.species360]] organize conservation efforts along specific taxonomical orders, shaping who gets to live on our planet.
+[^12]: A useful example to understand this complex dynamic between taxonomic orders and real-life consequences can be found in the role of zoos and museums in conservation sciences.
+Databases and lists like [[material.species360]] organize conservation efforts along specific taxonomic orders, shaping who gets to live on our planet.

 :::DE:::